Skip to main content

 The multiplicity of data sources

-- Third-party data comes from external platforms that collect information across the web, such as visits to specialized sites or interactions on professional forums.
-This data is valuable, but it is often expensive to acquire and raises important questions about privacy and legal compliance.
+Third-party data comes from external platforms tracking activity across the web, things like visits to trade publications or engagement on professional forums.
+It’s valuable, it’s often expensive, and it raises the most questions about privacy compliance.

 Data compliance and privacy